gobindadas/tools_misc/network_perf/README.md

 ## Options

-Change the DEST_DIR variable in the script to control where the results directory is created.
-Set the IPERF3_PORT variable if the port used by iperf3 needs to be changed.
+1. Change the DEST_DIR variable in the script to control where the results directory is created.
+1. Set the IPERF3_PORT variable in the script if the port used by iperf3 needs to be changed.
+1. Set the IPERF3_STREAMS variable in the script to use multiple parallel streams.
+With bonding, set this to the number of interfaces bonded together.